-Per Section 8.3 of the MTN-029/IPM 039 protocol, study staff will report on the AE Log CRF all AEs reported by or observed in enrolled study participants regardless of severity and presumed relationship to study product.
+Per Section 8.3 of the MTN 023/IPM 030 protocol, study staff will report on the AE Log CRF all AEs reported by or observed in enrolled study participants regardless of severity and presumed relationship to study product.
+Due to some of the clinical procedures, study participants may experience some expected AEs.
+These may include bruising from a blood draw or small amount of vaginal bleeding from pelvic examination, for example.
 Expected AEs must also be captured on the AE Log CRF.
-However, bleeding at the time of speculum insertion or specimen collection that is judged by the clinician to be within the range of normally anticipated bleeding for that procedure will not be reportable as an AE.
-Bleeding of greater quantity or longer duration than typically associated with those procedures will be reported as an AE.